-Join us for a webinar event and related online content exploring the possibilities of decolonial action in the interpretation of museum objects.
+This webinar event and related online content explored the possibilities of decolonial action in the interpretation of museum objects.

 What do we mean when we talk about decolonisation?
 Why is it necessary?
 What specific challenge does portraiture as a genre present?
 What strategies can museums and galleries put in place to support the process of decolonisation?
 What is the difference between being de-colonial and anti-colonial?

 Dealing with the impact of Britain’s colonial history within the cultural sector is a process – an on-going series of actions and activities that aim to change the way we interpret our complex and contentious history through portraiture.

 By sharing ideas, strategies and activism, delegates were invited to take part in a day of conversation aimed at inspiring and empowering them to action within their institutions.

 2020 has seen the twin challenges of covid-19 and the ongoing effects of the global movement for Black lives, intensifying the conversation around Britain’s history of colonialism, and its aftereffects.
 How might this reality revolutionise museum interpretation?

 This reimagined programme aimed to amplify some of the leading critical and creative voices working today to complicate the ways in which biography, portraiture and interpretation – in its broadest sense – tells the story of who we are.

 From De-colonial to Anti-colonial featured contributors from the worlds of academia, activism, acting, visual and performance art.